Vedant-07/React_practise/README.md

 # React_practise
-Practising react concepts , after learning it from Namaste dev bu Akhsay Saini
+Practising react concepts , after learning it from Namaste dev by Akhsay Saini